Joseph Harper (Labour politician)

-At the by-election held after Harper's death, the seat was held for Labour by Geoffrey Lofthouse.
+At the by-election held following Harper's death, the seat was held for Labour by Geoffrey Lofthouse.

 Harper was from a working-class background working at Ackton Hall Colliery, Featherstone.
 He lived at 11 Bedford Close, Featherstone with his wife Gwen and youngest daughter Pat.
 He had a further daughter, Wendy, who also resided on Bedford Close, and two sons Glyn and Graham.